KidsSMIT/KS-BOT/README.md

 - Adding of more commands and features for KS-BOT

 # Important Updates
+- "KS-Bot 1.2.0": Added node-fetch to the packaging process of app, in turn fixing last release starting up error.
 - "KS-Bot Official Release": First official release of KS-BOT, all it allows is back and forth communication between client and KS-BOT server

 # Changes Working On